belastingdienst/opr-paas/docs/overview/glossary.md

 ## Crypttool

-The crypttool is a small command-line utility that allows a user to perform some simple operations with regards to secrets in a Paas.
+The crypttool is a small command-line utility that allows a user to perform some simple operations in regard to secrets in a Paas.

-Basic functionality includes sub-commands for `encrypt`, `decrypt` and `re-encrypt` with regards to Paas related secrets.
+Basic functionality includes sub-commands for `encrypt`, `decrypt` and `re-encrypt` in regard to Paas related secrets.

 The `re-encrypt` sub-command specifically will parse the yaml/json file for a Paas, decrypt the SSH secrets with the previous private key, re-encrypt with the new public